paulburgess1357/NeovimConfig/README.md

      ```bash
      mkdir -p ~/.local/share/fonts
      ```
-   - Copy all the `.ttf` files from the extracted folder to your local fonts directory.
-For example, if you are in the folder containing the fonts:
+   - Copy all the `.ttf` files from the extracted folder to your local fonts directory:
      ```bash
      cp *.ttf ~/.local/share/fonts/
      ```